NJU-PCALab/AddSR/README.md

 <sup>1</sup>Southwest University, <sup>2</sup>Nanjing University, <sup>3</sup>Nanjing University of Science and Technology.

 :star: If AddSR helps your images or projects, please consider giving this repo a star.
-Your support is greatly appreciated!
+Your support is greatly appreciated! :blush:

 ### 🔆 Updates
 - **2024.04.10**  The training code has been released.
 Please note that it currently only supports a batch size of 2 per device.
 We will make it possible to support different batchsizes in the future.